mutty320/Multithreaded-Web-Crawler./README.md

 (there is no use of static because there is only a single instance of the DB).

+The img counter-

-Since the counter is a resource being written into and read from, we might encounter a scenario where the resource is accessed
+Since the counter is a resource being written into and read from, a scenario where the resource is accessed

-at the same time by the same thread once for updating the counter,
+at the same time, by the same thread once for updating the counter,

-and again at the same time for retrieving data which will result in returning inaccurate information.
+and again for retrieving data is possible and can result in returning inaccurate information.

-To deal with this issue we use synchronized on the get and set methods as well as the "init" function so set'r wont interfere with the get'r and vice versa.
+To deal with this issue synchronized is applied to the get and set methods as well as the "init" function so setr's wont interfere with getr's and vice versa.

 This will work because Java locks are reentrant.